Recognition and disclosure of government grants and other forms of government assistance is covered in IAS 20.

 Repayment of government grants

-It may happen that a grant becomes repayable by the entity despite the fact that it was previously estimated by the entity that it will comply with the conditions attaching to it.
+It may happen that a grant becomes repayable by the entity despite the fact that it was previously estimated that the attached conditions will be complied with.
 In such a case, entity accounts for the repayment prospectively as a change in accounting estimate (IAS 20.32).

 Paragraph IAS 20.39 sets out disclosure requirements relating to government grants and other forms of government assistance.
 These include accounting policy and presentation methods, nature and form of government grants and other forms of government assistance and unfulfilled conditions and other contingencies attaching to government assistance that has been recognised.